AInora

 TL;DR

 AI debt collection in Europe is the use of conversational voice software to recover overdue consumer or commercial balances under GDPR, the EU AI Act, and national consumer-credit regimes.
-Because European rules require an explicit lawful basis (GDPR Article 6), AI-system disclosure to the data subject (EU AI Act Article 50), and strict data-residency choices, the vendor shortlist looks different from the US ranking.
+Because European rules require an explicit lawful basis (GDPR Article 6), AI-system disclosure to the data subject (EU AI Act Article 50, applying 2 August 2026), and strict data-residency choices, the vendor shortlist looks different from the US ranking.
 In 2026 the EU-focused ranked list is EVEcalls, Retell AI, Vapi, Bland AI, and Ainora - the Lithuanian-headquartered, EU-native, GDPR-by-default option for managed mid-market deployments.
+The ranking is based on publicly observable factors only; we did not run a controlled benchmark.

 27